collapsed-stacks/atheism/questions/1687/looking-for-a-good-atheist-childrens-book-or-book-series.md

 - posted by: [Dmitry Dzygin](https://stackexchange.com/users/-1/119-dmitry-dzygin) on 2010-12-29
 - score: 2

-<p>Ancient Greek Myths, and Harry Potter series.
-I know those have a lot of gods and magic, but sure the interesting reading for a young atheist :)</p>
+Ancient Greek Myths, and Harry Potter series.
+I know those have a lot of gods and magic, but sure the interesting reading for a young atheist :)

 ## Answer 1690